 - a.
-A declaratory judgment that the Meadows Subpoena and the Verizon Subpoena are ultra vires, unlawful, and unenforceable; - A declaratory judgment that the Meadows Subpoena and the Verizon Subpoena serve no valid legislative purpose and exceed the Select Committee's Constitutional authority; - c.
+A declaratory judgment that the Meadows Subpoena and the Verizon Subpoena are ultra vires, unlawful, and unenforceable; - b.
+A declaratory judgment that the Meadows Subpoena and the Verizon Subpoena serve no valid legislative purpose and exceed the Select Committee's Constitutional authority; - c.
 A declaratory judgment that compliance with the Verizon Subpoena would violate the Stored Communications Act; - d.
 A declaratory judgment that the Meadows Subpoena improperly compels testimony of a senior executive official; - e.
 A declaratory judgment that the Verizon Subpoena violates Mr. Meadows First Amendment rights; - f.
 A declaratory judgment that the Verizon Subpoena violates Mr. Meadows Fourth Amendment rights; - g.
-In the alternative, an order modifying the Meadows Subpoena and the Verizon Subpoena to seek only unprivileged information that does not infringe on Mr. Meadows's constitutional rights; - In the alternative, a declaration that Mr. Meadows may validly assert executive privilege over communications and deliberations related to his service of the President;
+In the alternative, an order modifying the Meadows Subpoena and the Verizon Subpoena to seek only unprivileged information that does not infringe on Mr. Meadows's constitutional rights; - h.
+In the alternative, a declaration that Mr. Meadows may validly assert executive privilege over communications and deliberations related to his service of the President;

-- i.
-An injunction quashing the Meadows Subpoena and the Verizon Subpoena and prohibiting their enforcement by Defendants; - j.
-An injunction prohibiting Defendants from imposing sanctions for noncompliance with the Meadows Subpoena and/or the Verizon Subpoena; - k.
-An injunction prohibiting Defendants from inspecting, using, maintaining, or disclosing any information obtained as a result of the Meadows Subpoena and/or the Verizon Subpoena; - An award in favor of Plaintiff for his reasonable expenses, including attorneys' fees and costs, incurred as a result of the Meadows Subpoena and Verizon Subpoena; and - m.
-Any and all other relief that the Court deems just and proper.
+i.
+An injunction quashing the Meadows Subpoena and the Verizon Subpoena and prohibiting their enforcement by Defendants;

+į.
+An injunction prohibiting Defendants from imposing sanctions for noncompliance with the Meadows Subpoena and/or the Verizon Subpoena;

+k.
+An injunction prohibiting Defendants from inspecting, using, maintaining, or disclosing any information obtained as a result of the Meadows Subpoena and/or the attorneys' fees and costs, incurred as a result of the Meadows Subpoena and Verizon

+Verizon Subpoena;